- International Activities

 Please note that the outlines above are simplified versions of the current timetables and that changes may occur.
 Current students should always consult their personalised electronic timetable in UMS.

 A pass mark of 40% is required in each module.
-Furthermore, a mark of 30% is required for each module component.

 Upon successful completion of the Graduate Certificate in International Business, students with an average of 50% or higher are guaranteed a place on one of the following De Montfort University Master´s programmes: